fvafrCU/excerptr/cran-comments.md

 Dear CRAN Team,
 this is a resubmission of package excerptr.
-I have enhanced the documentation.
+I am now using the version 2.0.0. of the python package 'excertps' now and I have enhanced the documentation.
 Please upload to CRAN.
 Best, Dominik

-# Package  excerptr 1.2.1
+# Package  excerptr 1.3.0
 ## Test  environments
 - R Under development (unstable) (2017-05-31 r72750)
   Platform: x86_64-pc-linux-gnu (64-bit)